 As a European citizen or passport holder you will be entitled to take up residence in the European country of your choice.
 Along with this notable advantage, depending on the country you choose to reside in, you may also be granted access to a range of different benefits, including unlimited working and study rights.
 You may also be able to transfer your citizenship to you children, to have access to subsidized tertiary education and scholarships as well as access to social security, public health system and so much more!

-As a resident of the European country you chose, you can live and work in Europe for an unlimited amount of time, as long as you can prove that you are a self-employed entrepreneur, an employed individual, a student or a pensioner able to financially support yourself.
+Being a resident of the European country you chose, you can live and work in Europe for an unlimited amount of time, as long as you can prove that you are a self-employed entrepreneur, an employed individual, a student or a pensioner able to financially support yourself.
 As a lawful tax payer in the country of your residence, after 5 years, you may also apply for permanent residency.

 For married couples (and sometimes also common-law spouses), your spouse is not entitled to a passport, but as long as you, as European citizens, can prove income (minimum), they will enjoy various benefits with the possibility of unlimited extension, a significant discount in health insurance costs and more.

 Full information on all the rights and obligations of European citizens can also be found on the website of the European Union.